KittKat7/aspell-app/assets/assets/texts/about.md

 ## **How is this project done?**

-This is an open-source project, go check out the code! (https://github.com/KittKat7/ASpeLl).
+This is an open-source project, go check out the code!
+You can check out the source code at (https://github.com/KittKat7/ASpeLl) or the current webapp code at (https://github.com/KittKat7/ASpeLl-app).
 This app is programmed in the flutter framework (using dart as its language).
 The reason for flutter was to write the source code only once and have it be able to run on most common devices, IE: Windows, Linux, MacOS, Android, IOS, and Web.

 ## **Original Project Contributor**